yugabyte/platform-go-client/docs/EditBackupScheduleParams.md

 `func (o *EditBackupScheduleParams) HasStatus() bool`

 HasStatus returns a boolean if a field has been set.

+### GetTimeBeforeDelete

+`func (o *EditBackupScheduleParams) GetTimeBeforeDelete() int64`

+GetTimeBeforeDelete returns the TimeBeforeDelete field if non-nil, zero value otherwise.

+### GetTimeBeforeDeleteOk

+`func (o *EditBackupScheduleParams) GetTimeBeforeDeleteOk() (*int64, bool)`

+GetTimeBeforeDeleteOk returns a tuple with the TimeBeforeDelete field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTimeBeforeDelete

+`func (o *EditBackupScheduleParams) SetTimeBeforeDelete(v int64)`

+SetTimeBeforeDelete sets TimeBeforeDelete field to given value.

+### HasTimeBeforeDelete

+`func (o *EditBackupScheduleParams) HasTimeBeforeDelete() bool`

+HasTimeBeforeDelete returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)